-The Marriott Bonvoy Business card is the hotel chain’s brand-new business credit card.
+The Marriott Bonvoy Business card is Marriott’s business credit card.
 This card used to be the American Express SPG Business Card but has since taken on Marriott Bonvoy branding.
 When SPG and Marriott merged in the summer of 2018, the combined points “currency” has been heavily devalued.

-Unfortunately, American Express will stop waiving the first year’s annual fee after the increase.
+This card has a recently increased annual fee of $125 (NOT waived the first year).
 But still, this card is a less expensive alternative to the Marriott Bonvoy Brilliant Card.

 Without further ado, let’s jump into the card review.

-The Marriott Bonvoy card has a sign-up bonus of 100,000 points after spending $5,000 in the first 3 months.
-This bonus is a limited time offer that expires on April 24.
+The Marriott Bonvoy Brilliant card has a sign-up bonus of 75,000 points after spending $3,000 in the first 3 months.

 This card’s earning highlight is its 6x points on Marriott purchases.
 However, it also has some nice 4x categories intended for businesses.
 These categories include US Restaurants, US Gas Stations, Shipping purchases, and Cell Phone Services (purchased directly from U.S. service providers).
 All other purchases earn 2x points.